 and in the morning she’ll wake behind my eyes.

-Are you a member of League Against Cruel Sports?
+Are you a supporter of League Against Cruel Sports?

 If so, after ordering please send an email to [email protected]

-with your membership number and we'll send a £2 per book donation to help their fight against cruelty.
+with your supporter id or name and we'll send a £2 per book donation to help their fight against animal cruelty.